 The best way to rewire the circuitry in the brain is to practice sitting with your thoughts, validating those original thoughts and feelings, and then consciously choosing to consider other interpretations.
 This can be difficult as the thoughts we are used to thinking occur automatically and habitually, as if there is a pathway tread into the grooves of our brain.

 To pull your mind out of this frequently used pathway and to develop and strengthen new pathways, or new perspectives, requires consistent effort and practice.
 Again, the goal is not to abolish old ways of thinking, but rather to allow for multiple perspectives and interpretations - flexibility of thinking.

-also help you build up a tolerance to the physical sensations associated with anxiety which will then lead to a reduction in anxiety levels over time.
+On the other hand, with exposures, you will be able to learn that after an initial surge of anxiety, the anxiety will plateau and eventually decrease on its own.
+Multiple exposures will also help you build up a tolerance to the physical sensations associated with anxiety which will then lead to a reduction in anxiety levels over time.

 Exposures can also help you learn coping skills on how to manage anxiety without resorting to avoidance or safety behaviors and will allow you to challenge, through direct experience, negative predications about what might happen in your feared situations.

 It seems that logic only goes so far in changing how our brains react to anxiety provoking situations.
 In the end, exposures may be able to teach you (your brain, your amygdala) that the sensations and the situations are not dangerous by breaking the connection between the feared situation and the anxiety response as new learning occurs.

 For exposures to be effective, a moderate level of anxiety needs to be experienced.
 It may be that the neural circuits need to be activated for real change to occur in the part of the brain that reacts to fear (the amygdala).
 Also, minimal anxiety will provide a minimal learning experience whereas too much anxiety can overwhelm the system.